Solar Sans Souci SC: $18.6K Cost, 16.2¢/kWh & Duke Energy

 What is the solar payback period in Sans Souci?

-The average solar payback period in Sans Souci is approximately 12.3 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $37,198.
+The average solar payback period in Sans Souci is approximately 13.0 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $49,016 before subtracting installation cost.

 Does Sans Souci have net metering?

-Is solar worth it in Sans Souci, SC?
+Is solar worth it in Sans Souci, SC in 2026?